MobilityFirst/gigapaxos/README.md

     ```
    Which will start these 4 local servers:
     - 1 reconfigurator at localhost:3000
-    - 3 active replicase at localhost:2000, localhost:2001, and localhost:2002
+    - 3 active replicas at localhost:2000, localhost:2001, and localhost:2002

 2. Prepare the containerized service, `tpcc-web`, that we will launch.
     ```